kubeshop/tracetest/docs/docs/getting-started/docker.md

-# Getting started with Tracetest using Docker Compose
+# Getting Started with Tracetest Using Docker Compose

 This guide will help you get Tracetest running using Docker Compose.